truebelief/cc-TreeAIBox-plugin/README.md

 This is a Python Plugin for CloudCompare.
 You can register the python file `TreeAIBox.py` as the main program.
 This is just a fresh prototype with bugs and imperfections.
 I will release a stable version after enough tests.
 The code format also needs standardization.

+**Note (Jan-21-2024):** The main program on tree segmentation will be uploaded by the end of Feburary 2024.

 **Note:** Tested only in Windows OS, RTX3090 (VRAM: 24GB) With CUDA; I am currently making the TreeAIBox installable akin to the 3DFin plugin, thanks to Romain Janvier's suggestion!

 <div align="center">